One inch of love is an inch of ashes

 - The last two lines bring us back to the futility of love.
 The woman waits vainly for her lover.
 Although it is spring and the flowers are blooming, it is useless to hope.
 The one inch of love in the heart can only burn itself out in ashes.
 As A.C.
 Graham points out, this image also recalls two of Li Shangyin's favourite images of love, a continuing thread and a candle flame.

-- The expression 'one inch of love' does not have the slightly obscene connotations that it may have for modern Western readers.
+- The expression 'one inch of love' does not have the slightly obscene connotations that it may have for some modern Western readers.
 It refers to emotions in the heart, which were said to occupy 'a hollow space in the heart one inch square'.
 This is shown in an earlier poem by Meng Jiao called 'Wanderer's Song', which contains the lines: 'Who will say that the inch of grass in [the wanderer's] heart / Is gratitude enough for all the sunshine of spring (i.e., his mother's love)'.

 Roger Waters took the last line of this poem for his song, but changed the words from 'one inch of love is an inch of ashes' to 'one inch of love is one inch of shadow'.
 This is a very interesting change that I discuss in the section Significance of the Allusions'.